 Operational risk management is a critical banking function, and big data implementation has significantly improved this process.
 By analyzing internal banking data, customer complaints, and external events, banks can identify potential operational vulnerabilities before they escalate.

-Here are some examples of risk management capabilities of big data analytics in retail banking:
+Here are some examples of risk management capabilities of big data analytics in banking:

 - Stress testing.
 Banks can run complex simulations using vast amounts of historical and real-time data to better prepare for a wide range of potential economic scenarios and regulatory changes.